romzorus/my-custom-jetporch/README.md

 # Testing the app with Docker

-The goal here is to test each module on the main Linux distributions in a lab based on Docker containers.
-For each commit/update/fix, `cargo testdocker` needs to succeed.
-Otherwise, it means what we did just broke something elsewhere.
+The goal here is to test each module on the main Linux distributions in a Docker-based local lab.
+When running `cargo test`, each test has its own set of containers and can be tested in it.

-Here is an illustration of how it is done so far
+*How it is done so far*
 ![Testing with Docker](/tests/test-illustration.png)

-Before running `cargo testdocker`, you need to install [docker](https://docs.docker.com/get-docker/).
+Before running `cargo test`, you need to install [docker](https://docs.docker.com/get-docker/).
 Also, to avoid permission issues, please add your user to the `docker` group in order to use the `docker` command without root privileges.
-This can be done with this command : `sudo usermod -aG docker $USER`
+This can be done with this command : `sudo usermod -aG docker $USER`.

+Because `cargo` runs tests in parallel, you might encounter memory issues because lots of containers will be running at the same time.
+To avoid this, you can limit the number of tests running at the same time by limiting the number of threads : `cargo test -- ----test-threads=4` means you will only have a maximum of 4 sets of containers running at any given moment.
+The total memory required by one set of containers can vary from 15MB to 150MB or even more, depending on what you are doing with it.

+**If you have limited ressources, it is recommended to use `cargo testdocker` which is an alias for `cargo test -- ----test-threads=10`.
+Otherwise, just run `cargo test`.**

 **Feel free to send comments and contributions if you feel like it !**